 Shaughnessy: an “affordable” place to buy a home and raise a family.

 That’s the consensus of seniors who attend the monthly luncheon at Shaughnessy Heights United Church.
-Although several of the approximately 40 members of the group have downsized and moved to condos elsewhere in Greater Vancouver—including luncheon organizer Pat Mitchell, who’s called Tsawwassen home since 2004—a handful still live in the Shaughnessy houses they bought decades ago.
+Although several of the approximately 40 members of the group have downsized and moved to condos elsewhere in Greater Vancouver.

 Wynnie Chou, originally from Nanaimo, and her husband Ying bought a house in Shaughnessy in the 1950s.
-Back then, Shaughnessy—at least, closer to Oak Street, where they purchased—was an “affordable” place to buy, and offered a short commute for her husband, a pediatrician at St. Paul’s Hospital.
-She thinks they paid about $17,000 for their home on West 32nd Avenue that she continues to live in today.
+Back then, Shaughnessy — at least, closer to Oak Street, where they purchased — was an “affordable” place to buy, and offered a short commute for her husband, a pediatrician at St. Paul’s Hospital.
+She thinks they paid about $17,000 for their West 32nd Avenue home.

-Pat McKenzie and her husband Murray bought a three-bedroom home at 5057 Marguerite Street for $25,000 in 1964 after returning from teaching in Hong Kong.
+Pat McKenzie and her husband Murray bought a three-bedroom home on Marguerite Street for $25,000 in 1964 after returning from teaching in Hong Kong.
 They were looking for easy commutes to her husband’s job at UBC, and her job at Langara College.

 “It was a super place to bring up kids,” said McKenzie, who now lives in Kerrisdale.
-Her three sons attended Point Grey High School.
+Her three sons attended Point Grey secondary.

-Back in the 1960s, Shaughnessy Heights United Church had about 100 Kindergarten-aged children in its Sunday school, which McKenzie taught.
+Back in the 1960s, Shaughnessy Heights United Church had about 100 Kindergarten-aged children in its Sunday school.
 She estimates there are perhaps 40 children, of all ages, in the entire church today.

 Like many Vancouver churches faced with declining membership, Shaughnessy Heights balances the books by renting its facilities; Korean Trinity Presbyterian Church also operates from the building.